Working with certificates

 Postman provides a way to view and set SSL certificates on a per domain basis.

-To manage your client certificates, click the wrench icon on the right side of the header toolbar, choose "Settings", and select the Certificates tab.
+To manage your client certificates, click the gear icon on the right side of the header toolbar, choose Settings, and select the Certificates tab.

 To add a new client certificate, click the Add Certificate link.

 In the Host field, enter the domain (without protocol) of the request URL for which you want to use the certificate, for example,